Large Test of purple green sea urchin: Toxopneustes pileolus

 Mounted on a turned and patinated wooden base, 19th century style

-Butterflyfish on wooden base
+Common Barnacle shell on victorian wooden base

 Orange lace sea fan on a base